Darwin27264/Lexiloom/README.md

-# Dictionary Wallpaper Generator
+# Lexiloom

+Turn meaningful words into minimal wallpapers.

-A minimal browser-only React app that generates word/definition wallpapers.
+A minimal browser-only React app that generates word/definition wallpapers with a clean, modern design system supporting both light and dark themes.

 ## Features